arejasverduras/resume/README.md

 ## Room for Improvement

 Room for improvement:
-- Printing layout does not always scale right
+- Printing layout does not always scale right.
 - Add database information from a form in a hidden part of the app.

 ## Contact